 The High Fibre Keto Fathead Pizza Crust is made using the classic fathead method.
 After melting mozzarella with a bit of cream cheese, your incorporate an egg, then add a pinch of salt and flour.
 Once kneaded, it is spread out to match the shape of your pizza tray and then baked blind, before adding toppings and baking for a few more minutes.

 That’s all it is.
 The big difference is in the type of flour used.
 I tried coconut flour – like eating cardboard.
 I tried almond flour – like eating cake.
 So I made it my mission long ago to find better low-carb options that delivered the closest taste and texture to a real pizza experience.

 Fiberflour is one of my newest discoveries and what I’ve used to create this crust.
-It isn’t available on Amazon.com yet, so if you’re outside Europe, you can purchase it directly from lonjevity-foods.com.
+It is finally available on Amazon.com, so grab yours (UK option HERE).
 The only down-side is that it’s NOT gluten-free, as it contains wheat gluten and wheat fibre.
 It also has a few more carbs compared to coconut or almond flour.
 But the final result prevails, as far as I’m concerned.
 I’d rather eat a pizza I enjoy, then eat something I don’t, just to save on a couple of carbs.

 If you can’t get hold of fiberflour for whatever reason, you can always make my lupin crust instead.
 Just as delicious and easy.
 Click HERE for the recipe.

 Is the High Fibre Keto Fathead Pizza Crust ‘Keto-Approved’?